 The first line contains the disk type, manufacturer, model number and interface, and the second line displays the disk label type.
 The remaining output below the fourth line shows the partition table.

 In the partition table, the Minor number is the partition

 number.
 For example, the partition with minor number 1 corresponds to

 Endvalues are in megabytes.
 Valid

-File systemin the partition table can be any of the following:
+Filesystemis the file system type, which can be any of the following: